hsdenx/tbottest/Documentation/generic.rst

 Find an example file here: tbottest:/tbottest/tbotconfig/BOARDNAME/tbot.ini

+.. _boardspecificruntimeadaption:

 boardspecfic runtime adaptions
 ..............................

-You can add a python file "boardspecific.py" which tbot searches on startup and calls it, if found.

 The ini file approach is static, which means we cannot change configuration @runtime.
-For special cases there are some callbacks we can define in boardspecific.py so we can setup stuff in ini files on startup.
-Therefore the following callback are used:
+This generic approach searches in **tbotconfig** for a **boardspecific.py** file, which can contains several functions, the generic approach tries to call.

+In this functions you can adapt settings dependend on the usecase.
+Or may do special stuff in machine shells.

+In the default ini files there are placeholders beginning with **@@** and ending with **@@**.
+You can easily replace them with :ref:`iniconfighelperfunctions`.

+Therefore the following functions are used:

 set_board_cfg(temp: str = None, filename: str = None)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This file is called early in bootup before any ini file is parsed.
-So you can adapt them for your needs
+So you can adapt the ini files for your needs

 .. code-block:: python